 The vast majority of people drink alcohol occasionally and socially and don’t have an alcohol addiction.
 Most of us are mildly aware of alcoholism, and society is not too sympathetic to those who develop this disease.
 If your understanding of alcoholism is hazy at best, then make no mistake that alcohol is a highly addictive drug that kills millions of people each year around the world.
-Around 6-7,000 people die each year in the United Kingdom due to excessive alcohol consumption.
-Unfortunately, the vast majority of these people do not attend an alcohol rehab clinic or any other form of alcohol addiction treatment.
+In 2017, they were 7,697 deaths in the United Kingdom due to excessive alcohol consumption.
+Unfortunately, the vast majority of these people did not attend an alcohol rehab clinic or any other form of alcohol addiction treatment.

 Alcohol is addictive from a physical and psychological point of view.
-In the UK alone, around 3% of women and around 9% of men will develop alcoholism.
+According to NHS estimates, in the UK alone, around 3% of women and around 9% of men will develop alcoholism.
 For these people, drinking alcohol is not a choice because they will suffer from deadly withdrawal symptoms when alcohol consumption is abruptly stopped.
 Many of these people arrange their lives around their drinking.
 Simply put, without alcohol, people suffering from alcoholism are unable to function.

 What is an Alcohol Addiction?

-Alcohol addiction, alcoholism and alcohol dependency are sometimes used interchangeably, and the terms essentially bear the same meaning.
-Alcoholism, or alcohol dependency is a chronic disease, those suffering from the illness will not be able to control how much alcohol they consume each day.
+Alcohol addiction, alcoholism and alcohol dependency are sometimes used interchangeably when talking about alcohol use disorders, and the terms essentially bear the same meaning.
+Alcoholism or alcohol dependency is a chronic disease, those suffering from the illness will not be able to control how much alcohol they consume each day.
 This is because these people will experience a physical dependency on alcohol.
 This means physical withdrawal symptoms will occur when drinking alcohol is suddenly stopped.